iOnlythinkOfOranges/City-Pollution-Reduction-Plan/README.md

 * Set max iterations and upper bound limit
 * Click solve
 * Scroll down to see the result and iterations
-* Select or input a number to see the tableau and basic solution of that iteration
+* Select iteration

 ## ⚙️ Functionalities
 * Dark mode
-* Table of selectable projects
+* Search and sort function for projects
+* Downloadable tables
-* The user can set the max iterations and the upper bound limit
+* Control over max iterations and the upper bound limit
-* Shows the result table, tableau, and basic solution for every iteration
+* Detailed view of tables